Updated: 14 November 2018

 • To respond to your requests.

 We don’t and won’t sell or rent your information to anyone, and we won’t share any of your information with any third party outside of our organization.
 (That includes our web hosting company, our eCommerce service WooCommerce and payment processor Stripe, and any web developer whose help we might need with a problem on the website.
 Our spam-blocking service, Akismet, gets temporary access to messages and comments to prevent spam.)
 We will disclose personally-identifying information only if we’re required to do so by law; that hasn’t ever happened to date.

 We also collect aggregate data about visitors (browser type, language preference, referring site, date and time of visit and the like), through services like Jetpack or WordPress that track this information for us, and retain it in log form.
 This information isn’t linked to anything personally identifiable, but we don’t sell or rent any of it to anyone either.

 Protecting your information

-The website is scanned on a regular basis using plugins such as VaultPress and WordFence Security for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
+The website is scanned on a regular basis using plugins such WordFence Security for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
+The website is backed up in safely encrypted files through BackupBuddy.

 All sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.